atomiechen/serial-lite/README.md

     -framework CoreFoundation -framework IOKit
     ```

   - A dynamic library has its install name and the executable will find it according to this name.
-In this project, the `libserial.so` will have its name `lib/libserial.so`, thus one needs to copy the `lib` folder with `libserail.so` inside to be along with the executable.
+In this project, the built `libserial.so`'s name is `libserial.so`, thus the executable will find it locally (or in system configured paths if fails).
+One needs to put the executable and dynamic library together to make them work.